Web Archive Manager (WAM)

 Naming conventions for metadata titles

-Metadata titles are case sensitive, meaning metadataTitle and metadatatitle will be taken as two different things.
+Metadata titles are case sensitive, meaning metadataTitle and metadatatitle will be taken as two different words.

 No spaces or special characters are allowed.
 The only special character you can use is @.